AriqF1/heatmap_criminal/README.md

 - Preprocessing of crime data from Kaggle
 - Duplicate detection and cleaning for large datasets
 - Crime frequency analysis by hour and district
-- Heatmap of crime locations using coordinates (X, Y)
 - Professional and modular folder structure

 ## Requirements